-If you are looking for an apprenticeship, you won’t find anywhere quite like the Science and Technology Facilities Council and Diamond Light Source to begin your career.
-We work with incredibly advanced technologies and equipment on some of the most exciting research and engineering and computing projects around.
+If you are looking for an apprenticeship, you won’t find anywhere quite like the Science and Technology Facilities Council to begin your career.
+We work with incredibly advanced technologies and equipment on some of the most exciting research, engineering and computing projects around.

 I joined the STFC apprenticeship scheme as I felt that I learned things more effectively with a hands-on approach.
 The apprenticeship scheme offered this as well as a very wide range of work experience which would kick-start my career in computing and help me choose which part of it I was best suited to and most enjoyed.

 So far I have enjoyed all of the work that I have done for STFC as you can see it in effect after finishing it.
 Currently I am working on an Android app which shows users ISIS’ beam status on their phones and notifies them when callouts are needed.
 Another project I have finished is to make a webpage that parses web services with RAL’s news feed to screens around site.
 I have also enjoyed learning the different skills needed in each department I’ve been in.

 Working for STFC is really great as you are involved in the various research experiments that take place at RAL.
 A lot of ground-breaking research has been made using the instruments at RAL and being a part of STFC means you can see it all happening.

 As a computing apprentice there is a lot to learn including skills in several different programming languages such as Java, C# and Python.
 The course that is run alongside the apprenticeship teaches you about the parts of computing such as networking and real life applications as well as logical maths and database technologies.
 Besides the course I have learnt a lot at work and whilst doing so have contributed to ongoing projects at STFC.